|Overall Rating||Liked it!|

 Flex: The flex of the Burton Gate Keeper has a more mellow flex compared to the Flight Attendant and Landlord but it’s still not mellow.
 We felt it was more of a medium feel on snow instead of Med/Stiff.
 It was very easy to butter off the tail and wheelie up.

 On Snow Feel: The Burton Gate Keeper has a nice stable feel underfoot that borders on being catchy if you aren’t a good rider.
-However if you are it’s got this personality that’s down for charging as well as cruising.
+However, if you are it’s got this personality that’s down for charging as well as cruising.
 It’s easy to one foot or flat base and it’s got a good feel underfoot.
 It’s confident but not cocky and you don’t always have to be on your game.
 There is some forgiveness in it if you know how to turn.

 Edge Hold: Pretty good edge hold but not amazing.
-Good from anything from medium snow with hard patches to soft powder.
+Good from anything from medium snow with hard patches to a soft powder.

-Turn Initiation: For my size 9 boots it turned pretty easy and only felt a little slower than the Flight Attendant and Landlord so if a guy with a mid/wide boot was on it it would turn very quick.
+Turn Initiation: For my size 9 boots it turned pretty easy and only felt a little slower than the Flight Attendant and Landlord so if a guy with a mid/wide boot was on it it would turn very quickly.
 If you are someone like with a boot under size 10 the turn initiation would be medium.

 Skidded Turns: Not super easy to skid turns but easier than the Flight Attendant and Landlord.
 Still not a board for an intermediate who skids unintentionally.

 Carving: Even though this is more of a powder first board the Burton Gate Keeper carves well and it’s quite at home on groomers laying it down.